 In determining support, the court will use the Indiana child support guidelines.
 These guidelines take into account the income of the parents, educational expenses, medical expenses, costs of raising the children, daycare or school expenses, and more.
 They are based on gross weekly income.

-Eskew Law LLC assists families with working through child custody and support issues.
-In addition, we also help families with:
+Eskew Law assists families with working through child custody and support issues.
+In addition, we have resources for families, and also help with:

 - Coordinating visitation schedules

 - CHINS (Child in Need of Services) (Please note we are not focusing on this type of case right now.)